edumeet/edumeet/README.md

 * Upload the entire `server` folder to your server and make your web server (Apache, Nginx...) expose the `server/public` folder.

-* Edit your `server/config.js` with appropriate settings (listening IP/port, logging options, TLS certificate, etc).
+* Edit your `server/config.js` with appropriate settings (listening IP/port, logging options, **valid** TLS certificate, etc).
+Also set the proper remote WebSocket port in `client/config.js`.

 * Within your server, run the server side Node.js application.
 We recommend using the [forever](https://www.npmjs.com/package/forever) NPM daemon launcher, but any other can be used: